polkadot-developers/substrate-developer-hub.github.io/docs/runtime/initializing-storage.md

 ## Defer until Deploy Time with `config()`

 The second option available to runtime developers is to actually _not_ specify their own genesis values, but to leave that option up to whomever actually deploys the module in a blockchain.
 This option makes sense when different deployments of the module, may reasonably want different configuration values, and the various storage values do not need to maintain a particular relationship to one another.
-The runtime developer can choose this option by including `config()` in the `decl_storage!` marco, and nothing more.
+The runtime developer can choose this option by including `config()` in the `decl_storage!` macro, and nothing more.

 ```rust
 decl_storage! {